Home > Work & Travel > Getting your Working Holiday Visa to Australia

 Working Holiday Visa extensions

-A man riding a skateboard down a dirt road - working holiday visa farm work - backpacker farm work - backpacker jobs
+a man riding a skateboard down a dirt road - working holiday visa farm work - backpacker farm work - backpacker jobs

 If you’ve been backpacking for a while and desire to continue exploring, you may be eligible for a second-year visa.
 However, this extension is granted only if you have worked in specific industries.
 Currently, farm labour and certain construction positions are eligible for the second-year visa.
 This provision encourages backpackers to embark on diverse and exciting experiences during their Australian adventure.